-Aircraft Crash
+Aircraft Crash: Evacuation

-Alert: Administration or office staff will announce to staff "This is an evacuation to ..." by PA.
+- 1. Administration or office staff will announce to staff "This is an evacuation to ..." by PA. - 2.
 Staff and students will immediately vacate the buildings in an orderly fashion utilizing the evacuation routes.
-Take emergency binders and walkie talkies.
+Take emergency binders and walkie talkies. - 3.
+Follow directions from the Incident Command Team.
+Maintain radio contact. - 4.
 All staff will stay with students at the relocation site and take roll.
-If students are to be released to parents/guardians, the Family Reunification Process will ensue.

-If the relocation site is unsafe, wait for the Incident Commander's instructions.

-An "ALL CLEAR" signal indicates conditions are safe for returning to buildings.
+If students are to be released to parents/guardians, the Family Reunification Process will ensue. - 5.
+If the relocation site is unsafe, wait for the Incident Commander's instructions. - 6.
+An "ALL CLEAR" signal indicates conditions are safe for returning to buildings. - 7.
 Assist persons who may need assistance and render first aid as necessary.

-Animal Disturbance

-Alert: The first person to note indication of an animal disturbance, as soon as it is safe, should call animal control.
-All are authorized to alert the campus by any means.

-Security Alert (Code Yellow) will be implemented.

-- Alert (provided twice in two separate announcements): Administrator or office staff will announce to "Check email and monitor walkie talkies for a security alert" by PA.
-Runners will notify substitute teachers. - This is a precautionary alert where teaching day continues - Students stay in class, recess and dismissal may be altered or withheld depending on direction from law enforcement - If you are in the gym, use the access keys (hide-a-keys) to lock the doors from the interior.

-Armed Assault on Campus

-Active Shooter/Armed Intruder
+Armed Assault on Campus: Active Shooter/Armed Intruder

 An active shooter or armed intruder on school property involves one or more individual's intent on causing physical harm to students and staff.
 Such intruders may possess a gun, knife, or other harmful device.
 An active shooter or armed intruder will result in law enforcement and other emergency services responding as quickly as possible.
 It is critical to follow the instructions of and cooperate with law enforcement officers.
 Once law enforcement arrives, the School Incident Commander will be relieved by a law enforcement officer as quickly as possible.
 If in close proximity to the danger, assess the situation for the best survival option.
 Make the decision on what is the best option at the pivotal time.
-The following are guidelines.
+The following are guidelines:

-- Alert: The first person to note indication of an active shooter or armed intruder, as soon as it is safe, should call 911.
+- 1. Alert: The first person to note an indication of an active shooter or armed intruder, as soon as it is safe, should call 911.
 All are authorized to alert the campus by any means using "Armed Intruder." - Lockdown: Lockdown your room in any way possible if evacuation is not safe.
-Make use of barricades and any exits. - Inform: Use technology to provide information to the School Incident Commander.
+Make use of barricades and any exits.
+Inform: Use technology to provide information to the School Incident Commander.
 If it is safe, use the lockdown email procedures.
-Upon arrival, law enforcement will commence communication through the School Incident Commander. - Counter: If you are in immediate danger, you have the option to use whatever counter strategies necessary.
-This may include any and all forms of resistance to the threat. - Evacuate: In the event of an intruder, the priority should be to safely leave the area as quickly as possible.
+Upon arrival, law enforcement will commence communication through the School Incident Commander. - 3.
+Counter: If you are in immediate danger, you have the option to use whatever counter strategies necessary.
+This may include any and all forms of resistance to the threat. - 4.
+Evacuate: In the event of an intruder, the priority should be to safely leave the area as quickly as possible.
 If there is no safe manner, lockdown.
-Once evacuated, meet at the reunification site. - Unless evacuating, rooms in lockdown shall remain secured until given the "ALL CLEAR" by the Incident Commander/law enforcement. - Once the intruder is subdued, the Incident Commander in consultation with law enforcement will announce an "Evacuation" and relocation to the alternate site for the Family Reunification Process.
+Once evacuated, meet at the reunification site. - 5.
+Unless evacuating, rooms in lockdown shall remain secured until given the "ALL CLEAR" by the Incident Commander/law enforcement. - 6.
+Once the intruder is subdued, the Incident Commander in consultation with law enforcement will announce an "Evacuation" and relocation to the alternate site for the Family Reunification Process.